NativeScript/docs/content/guide/property-system.md

 myOpacityProperty.register(Style);
 ```

-Now any instance of the [Style](https://docs.nativescript.org/api-reference/classes/style) class will have `myOpacity` property and developers can set it in CSS as follows:
+Subsequently, any instance of the [Style](https://docs.nativescript.org/api-reference/classes/style) class will have `myOpacity` property and developers can set it in CSS as follows:

 ```css
 .some-class {